 From the Archives: Ten Things to Know about Educational Distribution for Docs

 When you imagine being a successful indie documentarian, chances are you picture glitzy film festival premieres, studio distribution and prominent placement on top streaming platforms.
-But even as you allow yourself to be swept away by these fantastical best-case scenarios, there’s yet another avenue for getting your work out there—and to even make some decent money: the educational market.
+But even as you allow yourself to be swept away by these fantastical best-case scenarios, there’s yet another avenue for getting your work out there.
+Hell, you might even make some decent money: the educational market.
+Of course, before your film can be used to educate others, you have to first educate yourself.

 The basics.
 So, what does the “educational market” mean exactly?
 Basically, it means getting professors to request your film to screen in the classroom.
 The professor requests the film from the university, and the university purchases a copy for its permanent library.
 And while it is possible to self-distribute, the more commonplace practice is to go through an established distributor of educational films (more on that later.)
 And for the purposes of higher education, the price tag for a single DVD/Blu-Ray copy of a film can range from $150-395, with $250 being the average for an hour-long film.